 Or

-All Major Credit or Debit Cards with 3% Fee Added To Total Bill
+All Major Credit / Debit Cards with a 4% Fee Added To Total Bill